ellysh/video-game-bots/InGameBots/example.md

 | Coordinate Y | 04FC04A0 | 2 | 47 12 | 4679 |
 | Experience | 04FC04A4 | 4 | 9E 36 FF 10 | 285161118 |

 All these parameters are underlined by the red color on the memory inspection screenshot.
 What new we have known about the character's parameters from this inspection?
 First of all, the size of the life value is equal to 2 bytes.
 It means, that you should specify the "2 Byte" item of the "Value Type" option on the main window of Cheat Engine, if you want to search the life value.
 Also you can see, that some of the character's parameters have an [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), which is not equal to 4 byte.
 For example a mana value with 04FC0492 address.
 You can check with calculator that the 04FC0492 value is not divided to 4 without an remainder.
-It means, that you should unselect the "Fast Scan" checkbox on the main window of Cheat Engine for searching this parameters.
+It means, that you should unselect the "Fast Scan" check-box on the main window of Cheat Engine for searching this parameters.
 This is a screenshot of the correctly configured Cheat Engine's window for a future searching:

 ![Cheat Engine Configured](cheatengine-configured.png)